Get a Quick Quote

 The customer provides samples and takes pictures for a report.
 Images taken are subject to customer approval.

 The operating software is in Chinese and English (switchable) with a human-computer interaction screen, easy to use.

 What is the delivery time for your equipment?

-This can be done according to the needs of customers.
-Shipping costs are cheap and long, while air freights are expensive but take a shorter time.
+This can be done according to the needs of customers. ocean freight costs are cheap and long, while air freights are expensive but take a shorter time.

 You can contact us by filling the form on the right, and we will get in touch with you within 12 hours.